-The council’s equality and diversity vision remains as follows:
+Our equality and diversity vision remains as follows:

-- Swindon will be an equal society which recognises and respects people’s different needs, situations and goals, establishing real freedom by removing the barriers that limit what people can do and can be.
+- Swindon will be an equal society which recognises and respects people’s different needs, situations and goals, establishing real freedom by removing the barriers that limit what people can do and can be

-- Eliminate unlawful discrimination, harassment and victimisation and other conduct prohibited by the Act
+- eliminate unlawful discrimination, harassment and victimisation and other conduct prohibited by the Act

-- Advance equality of opportunity between people who share a protected characteristic and those who do not
+- advance equality of opportunity between people who share a protected characteristic and those who do not

-- Foster good relations between people who share a protected characteristic and those who do not
+- foster good relations between people who share a protected characteristic and those who do not